Tianjian Li

 selected publications

-(Spotlight - Top 5%), 2024 - ACLWhy Does Zero-shot Cross-lingual Generation Fail?
-An Explaination and A SolutionIn Proceedings of the 2023 Annual Meeting of the Association for Computational Linguistics (ACL Findings), Jul 2023
+ACLWhy Does Zero-shot Cross-lingual Generation Fail?
+An Explaination and A SolutionIn ACL 2023 (Findings),